 Mahabalipuram, is named after the mythological benevolent and mighty Asura King Bali.
 It was arguably the capital of the great Bali’s Empire.

-You probably cannot find answer to whether Bali actually existed or actually had his capital in Mahabalipuram or not.
-However, Mahabalipuram became the port town of India as far back as the 3rd century AD.
+You probably cannot find answer to whether Bali actually existed or actually had his capital in Mahabalipuram.
+However, Mahabalipuram, was indeed one of the earliest known cities in India.
+It became the port city of India as far back as the 3rd century AD.
 The ancient port city had trade connections with the South East Asian kingdoms as well as the far off European kingdoms.

 The European travellers visiting Mahabalipuram in ancient days have strangely referenced to it as the “Land of Seven Pagodas”.
 Today the Shore temple standing on the shore of Mahabalipuram is considered as the last standing one of the seven ‘pagodas’.